screwdriver-cd/guide/docs/cluster-management/kubernetes.md

 ## Deploy Screwdriver
-You can check out the `api.yaml` in the [Screwdriver config examples repo](https://github.com/screwdriver-cd-test/config-examples) for service and deployment definitions to run the Screwdriver API.
+You can check out the `api.yaml` in the [Screwdriver config examples repo](https://github.com/screwdriver-cd-test/config-examples) for example service and deployment definitions to run the Screwdriver API.

 ### Create a Service
 A Kubernetes Service is an abstraction which defines a set of Pods and is assigned a unique IP address which persists.